MarkBind/markbind/docs/userGuide/syntax/questions.md

 <box type="warning" seamless>

-Keywords are validated by checking if the keyword matches the user's answer exactly (ignoring case)!
+Keywords are validated by checking if the keyword matches the user's answer exactly (ignoring letter casing).
 This works well for some
 <popover header="When does validation work?">cases
   <span slot="content">